- Disk benchmarking is the operation of running a tool that accurately measures the transfer speed or transfer rate of your disk.

 Computers today have some important components and without them, computers cannot operate.
 One of these components is Hard Disk Drive (HDD).

 This hardware holds immense importance because it holds the operating system for your computer to run.
-Speed of your computer depends on your HDD as if it is slow your computer will lag, whether you have high performing CPU and memory.
+The speed of your computer depends on your HDD and if it’s slow, your computer will lag whether you have a high-performing CPU and memory.

 Multitasking also gets difficult due to lagging in computer hardware.
-This is the reason why high performing HDDs are popular and are highly demanded by many users.
+This is the reason why high-performing HDDs are popular and are highly demanded by many users.
 Upgrading HDD gives a new better life to your computer.

 With the launch of Windows 10, Microsoft has worked quite a bit to make the operating system use the system resources of a computer in the best possible way to provide the best user experience to the user.

 What is Hard Disk Benchmarking?

 Windows 10 continues to use NTFS as the default file system for the permanent storage devices installed on a PC running Windows 10.